Tissue engineering: Etymology

-The historic origin of the term is unclear as the definition of the word has changed throughout the past few decades.
+The historical origin of the term is unclear as the definition of the word has changed throughout the past few decades.
 The term first appeared in a 1984 publication that described the organization of an endothelium-like membrane on the surface of a long-implanted, synthetic ophthalmic prosthesis.

 The first modern use of the term as recognized today was in 1985 by the researcher, physiologist and bioengineer Yuan-Cheng Fung of the Engineering Research Center.
 He proposed the joining of the terms tissue (in reference to the fundamental relationship between cells and organs) and engineering (in reference to the field of modification of said tissues).
 The term was officially adopted in 1987.

 History

 Ancient era (pre-17th century)

-A rudimentary understanding of the inner workings of human tissues may date back further than most would expect.
+An understanding of the inner workings of human tissues may date back further than most would expect.
 As early as the Neolithic period, sutures were being used to close wounds and aid in healing.
 Later on, societies such as ancient Egypt developed better materials for sewing up wounds such as linen sutures.
 Around 2500 BC in ancient India, skin grafts were developed by cutting skin from the buttock and suturing it to wound sites in the ear, nose, or lips.
 Ancient Egyptians often would graft skin from corpses onto living humans and even attempted to use honey as a type of antibiotic and grease as a protective barrier to prevent infection.
 In the 1st and 2nd centuries AD, Gallo-Romans developed wrought iron implants and dental implants could be found in ancient Mayans.

 Enlightenment (17th century–19th century)

 While these ancient societies had developed techniques that were way ahead of their time, they still lacked a mechanistic understanding of how the body was reacting to these procedures.
 This mechanistic approach came along in tandem with the development of the empirical method of science pioneered by René Descartes.
 Sir Isaac Newton began to describe the body as a "physiochemical machine" and postured that disease was a breakdown in the machine.

 In the 17th century, Robert Hooke discovered the cell and a letter from Benedict de Spinoza brought forward the idea of the homeostasis between the dynamic processes in the body.
 Hydra experiments performed by Abraham Trembley in the 18th century began to delve into the regenerative capabilities of cells.
 During the 19th century, a better understanding of how different metals reacted with the body led to the development of better sutures and a shift towards screw and plate implants in bone fixation.
 Further, it was first hypothesized in the mid-1800s that cell-environment interactions and cell proliferation were vital for tissue regeneration.